 Advertisement

-Your healthcare provider and surgeon will tell you what you need to do to get ready for surgery.
+Your surgeon will tell you what you’ll need to do before surgery.
 In general, you’ll need:

-Tell your provider and surgeon about any medications and over-the-counter supplements you take.
+Tell your provider and surgeon which medications and over-the-counter supplements you take.
 You may have to stop taking some medications or supplements before your surgery.

-Your surgeon will tell you when you should stop eating and drinking the day before your surgery.
-Most people need to avoid eating and drinking 12 hours before their surgery.
+Your surgeon will tell you when you should stop eating and drinking (fast) the day before your surgery.
+You’ll probably need to fast for 12 hours before the surgery.

 After surgery, you’ll be moved to a recovery room.
 Your surgery team will keep an eye on you for a few hours to make sure you wake up from the anesthesia without complications.
 They’ll also monitor your vital signs and pain level.